Multi-objective Differentiable Neural Architecture Search: Experiments

-\textbf{Scalability to three objectives.} We now demonstrate the scalability of MODNAS to 3 objectives, namely, accuracy, latency and energy consumption.
+\textbf{Scalability to three objectives.} We show the scalability of MODNAS to 3 objectives, namely, accuracy, latency and energy consumption.
 For this experiment we use the FPGA and Eyeriss tabular energy usage values from HW-NAS-Bench~\citep{li2021hw}.
 In addition to the \metapredictor for latency, we pretrain a second predictor on the energy usage objective.
-We then run MODNAS with the same exact settings as for 2 objectives and compare it to RS and RHPN.
+We then run MODNAS and the MOO baselines with the same exact settings as for 2 objectives.
 Results shown in Figure~\ref{fig:3d_plot} indicate that MODNAS can scale to $\Oscript>2$ without additional search costs or hyperparameter tuning and yet achieves HV close to the global optimum front of the NAS-Bench-201 space.

-\textbf{MODNAS with user priors.} MODNAS can easily be extended to incorporate user priors over the multiple objectives being optimized, through the use of hardware metric constraints during search.
+\textbf{MODNAS vs. constrained single-objective optimization.} To compare against single-objective NAS with hardware constraints in the objective, we run \textbf{MetaD2A+HELP}~\citep{lee2021help}.
+Since MetaD2A + HELP is not able to profile the Pareto front directly, we run the NAS search 24 times with different constraints, which we compute by denormalizing the same 24 equidistant preference vectors we use to evaluate MODNAS.
+We also extend MODNAS to incorporate user prior constraints over the multiple objectives being optimized during search.
 Namely, we add a normalized constraint $c^m$, such that if the predicted value from the \metapredictor during search satisfies this constraint, i.e. $p_\theta^m (\alpha_\Phi, d_t^m) \leq c^m$, we remove the gradient w.r.t. to that objective in lines 6 and 14 of Algorithm~\ref{alg:modnas_algo}.
-In Figure~\ref{fig:fronts_constr} we can see that by increasing the latency constraint from 0 (all objectives being optimized) to 1 (only cross-entropy optimized), though the HV decreases, MODNAS returns Pareto sets with more performant architectures.
+In Figure~\ref{fig:fronts_constr} (other devices in Figure~\ref{fig:fronts_constraints_full}) we can see that when increasing the latency constraint to 1 (only cross-entropy optimized), though the HV decreases, MODNAS returns Pareto sets with more performant architectures.
+MetaD2A+HELP, despite multiple search runs, prioritizes performance over diversity, resulting in less varied solutions.